 The Issuer, a wholly-owned subsidiary of Temasek, is a public company limited by shares incorporated under the laws of Singapore on July 12, 2004 and was incorporated for the purpose of issuing the Notes to finance the activities of Temasek.
 The Issuer intends to provide the net proceeds to Temasek and its subsidiary companies to fund their ordinary course of business, unless otherwise disclosed in the relevant Pricing Supplement.
 The Issuer's principal executive offices are located at 60B Orchard Road, #06-18 Tower 2, The Atrium@Orchard, Singapore 238891.
 The issued share capital of the Issuer is S\$2.00 comprising two ordinary shares issued and held by Temasek.
-As at the date of this Offering Circular, the Issuer has outstanding debt of US\$3.25 billion in the form of US\$1.75 billion 4.5% Guaranteed Notes due 2015 and US\$1.5 billion 4.3% Guaranteed Notes due 2019 that were issued as part of the Program in September 2005 and October 2009, respectively.
+As at the date of this Offering Circular, the Issuer has outstanding debt of US\$3.75 billion in the form of US\$1.75 billion 4.5% Guaranteed Notes due 2015, US\$1.5 billion 4.3% Guaranteed Notes due 2019 and US\$500 million 5.375% Guaranteed Debentures due 2039 that were issued as part of the Program in September 2005, October 2009 and November 2009, respectively.
 These Notes are guaranteed by Temasek.

 No financial statements for the Issuer are included in this Offering Circular, and the Issuer will not publish financial statements on an interim basis or otherwise (except for such statements, if any, which the Issuer is required by Singapore law to publish).
-The Issuer intends to furnish to the Trustee within 180 days after the end of each fiscal year an annual report (in English), including a balance sheet and statements of income, shareholders' equity and cash flows of the Issuer and its subsidiary companies (if any) certified by independent public accountants and prepared on a consistent basis with past accounting practices and policies (save to the extent otherwise disclosed in its audited accounts) in conformity with Singapore financial reporting standards, and copies of periodic financial reports (if any) that it files with SGX-ST within 15 days after such filing is required or occurs.
+The Issuer intends to furnish to the New York Trustee and the Singapore Trustee within 180 days after the end of each fiscal year an annual report (in English), including a balance sheet and statements of income, shareholders' equity and cash flows of the Issuer and its subsidiary companies (if any) certified by independent public accountants and prepared on a consistent basis with past accounting practices and policies (save to the extent otherwise disclosed in its audited accounts) in conformity with Singapore financial reporting standards, and copies of periodic financial reports (if any) that it files with SGX-ST within 15 days after such filing is required or occurs.
 Any such information or reports, if published, will be made available for inspection during normal business hours at the specified office of the relevant Paying Agent.